mariamcpherson/protocols/README.md

 - Download and Install Wireshark on Windows 10 VM
 - Filter Traffic by ICMP Protocol
-- Filter Traffic by SSH Protocol
+- Filter Traffic by DHCP Protocol
-- Step 4
+- Filter Traffic by DSN Protocol

 <h2>Actions and Observations</h2>

 <p>
-- Step 1: Dowloading and Installing Wireshark
+- Dowloading and Installing Wireshark
 </p>
 <p>
 For this tutorial we are going to use Wireshark, which is a widely used open-source network protocol analyzer and packet capture tool.
 It is also known as a network sniffer or packet sniffer.
 Wireshark allows users to capture and inspect network packets in real-time or from saved capture files.
 It is available for various operating systems, including Windows, macOS, and Linux.